 This database is only loosely coupled to the Level 2 database.
 All of the coupling is through positional matches between the DIAObjects entries in the Level 1 database and the Objects in the Level 2 database database.
 There is no direct DIASource-to-Object match: in general, a time-domain object is not necessarily the same astrophysical object as a static-sky object, even if the two are positionally coincident (eg. an asteroid overlapping a galaxy).
-Therefore, adopted data model emphasizes that having a DIASource be positionally coincident with an Object does not imply it is physically related to it.
-Absent other information, the least presumptuous data model relationship is one of positional association, not physical identity.
+Therefore, adopted

-32The exact time period is a design and computational question discussed in LDM-156.
+31The exact time period is a design and computational question discussed in LDM-156.

-33Some DIAObjects may only be left with forced photometry measurements at their location (since all DIAObjects are force-photometered on previous and subsequent visits); these will be kept but flagged as such.
+32Some DIAObjects may only be left with forced photometry measurements at their location (since all DIAObjects are force-photometered on previous and subsequent visits); these will be kept but flagged as such.

-34It will also contain exposure and visit metadata, MOPS-specific tables, etc. These are either standard/uncontroversial, implementation-dependent, or less directly relevant for science and therefore not discussed in this document.
+33It will also contain exposure and visit metadata, MOPS-specific tables, etc. These are either standard/uncontroversial, implementation-dependent, or less directly relevant for science and therefore not discussed in this document.

-35The latter is also colloquially known as DayMOPS.
+34The latter is also colloquially known as DayMOPS.